The Ali Enterprises Factory Fire And Thirteen Years Of Impunity

 From New York, the workers activists continued to Philadelphia, where they met with more allies, including the Philadelphia Council AFL-CIO, the Philadelphia Coalition of Labor Union Women (CLUW), and the Action Center on Race and the Economy (ACRE).
 Together, they discussed the ongoing fight to make Nike pay what it owes to garment workers in its supply chain.
 These meetings were grounded in shared experiences of brand impunity, and in a collective commitment to challenging it through worker and union organizing and cross-border solidarity.

-Stay tuned for more updates and read: Day Six Of The Worker Action Tour | Nike, Triangle, and the Women Workers Still Fighting
+Stay tuned for more updates and read: Day Six Of The Worker Action Delegation | Nike, Triangle, and the Women Workers Still Fighting

-Day Six Of The Worker Action Tour | Nike, Triangle, and the Women Workers Still Fighting
+Day Six Of The Worker Action Delegation | Nike, Triangle, and the Women Workers Still Fighting

 May 31, 2025